bigmlcom/bigml-java/docs/index.rst

 .. code-block:: java

     BigMLClient api = BigMLClient.getInstance("myusername",
-        "ae579e7e53fb9abd646a6ff8aa99d4afe83ac291");
+        "ae579e7e53fb9abd646a6ff8aa99d4afe83ac291", false);

+Note that the 3rd parameter ``devMode`` determines where your resources will be created, either production or development.
-Also, you can initialize the library to work in the Sandbox environment by passing the parameter ``dev_mode``:
+You can initialize the library to work in the Sandbox environment by passing ``true`` for this parameter:

 .. code-block:: java